-(1) obtaining naturalization in a foreign state upon his own application,...
+(1) obtaining naturalization in a foreign state upon his own application, ...

 Pub.
 L. 99-653, (Nov.
 14, 1986), 100 Stat.
-3655, amended subsection (a) of section 349 by inserting "voluntarily performing any of the following acts with the intention of relinquishing United States nationality:" after "shall lose and nationality by". the appellant's wish to relinquish his citizenship."
-In that connection, the Department attached to its motion for reconsideration a copy of a declassified secret telegram of the American Embassy at Warsaw, Poland, dated June 16, 1986, regarding certain statements appellant purportedly made when applying for a visa to the United States, and a video cassette of appellant's appearance on December 9, 1986, on a television program entitled "1986", "to demonstrate his overall attitude."
+3655, amended subsection (a) of section 349 by inserting "voluntarily performing any of the following acts with the intention of relinquishing United States nationality: " after "shall lose his nationality by".

 It is clear from Vance v.
 Terrazas, supra, and Afroyim v.
-Rusk, supra, that a person's will or intent to relinquish citizenship is determined as of the time the act of expatriation was performed and as ascertained from his words and conduct.
+Rusk, supra, that a person's Will or intent to relinquish citizenship is determined as of the time the act of expatriation was performed and as ascertained from his words and conduct.
 In the instant case, it is the Department's burden to prove that appellant's naturalization in Poland on May 12, 1970, was accompanied by an intent to relinquish his United States citizenship.
 The record before us did not support such a finding.

 We consider the declassified secret telegram and video cassette, attached to the motion for reconsideration, to be inadmissible.
 This material was available to the Department prior to the submission of the Department's case record to the Board in 1987, and could have been included in the case record.
-The telegram and video cassette can scarcely be considered newly discovered evidence, that could not, by the use of due diligence, have been discovered prior to the hearing on the appeal.
-Moreover, it is readily apparent from the nature of the telegram and the video cassette that the material adds little of substantive value, if any, to the record of proceedings before the Board on the question of appellant's intent to relinquish citizenship at the time he acquired Polish nationality in 1970.
+The telegram arid video cassette can scarcely be considered newly discovered evidence, that could not, by the use of due diligence, have been discovered prior to the nearing on the appeal.
+Moreover, it is readily apparent from the nature of the telegram and the video cassette that the material adds little of substantive value, if any, to the record of proceedings before the Board on the question of appellant's intent to relinquish citizenship at the time he acquired Polisn nationality in 1970.

-Department also oelieves that tne Board The The Board, it is said, "appears to be misapprehended the law. applying a more stringent standard than that which is required by applicable case law" to prove intent to relinquish United States citizenship.
+believes Department also that the misapprehended the law.
+The Board, it is said, "appears to be applying a more stringent standard than that which is required by applicable case law" to prove intent to relinquish United States citizenship.
 We see no basis for that assertion.
-Vance Terrazas, supra, requires that in proving expatriation, an v. expatriating act and an intent to relinquish citizenship be established by a preponderance of the evidence.
+Terrazas, supra, requires that in proving expatriation, an expatriating act and an intent to relinguish citizenship be established by a preponderance of the evidence.
 As the Supreme Court stated therein, this is a heavy burden that the government must carry.
-The trier of fact, the court also pointed out, must in the end conclude, based on all the evidence, that the of proof that the satisfied its burden government has expatriating act was performed with the necessary intent to relinquish citizenship.
+The trier of fact, the court also pointed out, must in the end conclude, based on all the evidence, that the satisfied its burden of has proof government that the expatriating act was performed with the necessary intent to relinquish citizenship.

-Having examined carefully the Department's motion for reconsideration, we are of the view that the motion does not raise any facts or points of law that the Board has overlooked or misapprehended in reaching its decision, or any new matters that would warrant reconsideration of its decision of April 19, 1988.
+Having examined carefully the Department's motion for reconsideration, we are of the view that the motion does not raise any facts or points of law that the Board nas overlooked or misapprehended in reaching its decision, or any new matters that would warrant reconsideration of its decision of April 19, 1988.